EliteAvocado/league-ranking-system/README.md

 instead one would start a process and after a set amount of time passed the account should be deleted or team disbanded using a procedure that periodically get's called by cronjob.

+In practice it would probably be a better call to have the Accounts table as part of a separate database and only use it's contents for the creation of the entries inside the Players table.
+In this case every videogame should also get a unique id assigned which could then be used together with the player id for authentication.
+That way the player ids only have to be unique inside a specific videogame database.

 ![alt text](./pics/part_1.png "Accounts, Players, Teams")

 There's also a whole ranking system, including different leagues, seasons and promotions.